khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 I think I have something unique to add to this conversation though, that comes from my graduate work in human development and family studies.
 We thought a lot about fundamental tradeoffs that exist in models of human behavior -- tradeoffs that seem extremely relevant to AI alignment but that I'm not seeing discussed or considered (well, in popular discourse at least).

-What would a "perfectly aligned" agent for me be?

-What would a "perfectly aligned" agent for humanity be?

-A framework for understanding the continuum between these models.
+The tradeoffs I'm thinking of emerge as soon as we try to pin down what alignment actually means in practice:

+What would it look like for an AI coding agent to be perfectly aligned to me?

+What would it look like for an AI coding agent to be perfectly aligned to software engineers in general?

+As you'll see, these are very different questions that describe two extremes on a fundamental spectrum.
+Understanding this spectrum matters--not just for building better coding assistants, but for thinking clearly about what alignment can and can't mean.

 ## A Perfectly Aligned AI Is A Copy Of You

 ## The Average Human Has One Testicle

-## Nomothetic vs Ideographic Models
+## Ideographic vs Nomothetic Models

 ## Final Thoughts